UP STATE JOURNAL OF OTORHINOLARYNGOLOGY AND HEAD AND NECK SURGERY

-4. The authors / co-author should ensure that they get appropriate approval from their institutional ethical committee.
+3. The authors / co-author should ensure that they get appropriate approval from their institutional ethical committee before submission.

 5. For Drug Trails publication we need CTRI - Trial registration number and date of registration

 6. All the articles will be subjected to Double-Blind Peer Review analysis where reviewers do not know the identity of the author(s), & the author(s) do not know the identity of the reviewer.
-Further details of the Peer review process are available on the website.
+Further details of the Peer review process are available on the Publication Ethics section of the website.

 7. Data transparency: All authors are requested to make sure that all data and materials as well as software application or custom code support their published claims and comply with field standards.

-12. Length of the Article: The total length of the paper should not exceed 3000 words (Includes abstract, table, chart, reference etc).
+11. Length of the Article: The total length of the paper should not exceed 3000 words (Includes abstract, table, chart, reference etc).
 Authors are requested to follow the prescribed length.
-Editor’s approval may be taken if word number exceeds 13.
-The authors / co-author are advice to stick to the Plagiarism rules in publication.
+Editor’s approval may be taken if word number exceeds.
+12. The authors / co-author are advice to stick to the Plagiarism rules in publication.
 (Kindly refer to UPJOHNS Plagiarism policies on the Publication Ethics section of the website)

 Galley proofs would be sent to the corresponding author.
 It is the responsibility of the corresponding author to ensure that the galley proofs are to be returned without delay with correction (if any).
 The authors are responsible for the contents appeared in their published manuscripts.

-17. For any clarification feel free to contact the Journal office below
+16. For any clarification feel free to contact the Journal office.

-1. Submit the Title Page containing the Authors details and Blinded Manuscript with no author details as 2 separate files.(Details in the Ethics section of Website)
+5. Submit the Title Page containing the Authors details and Blinded Manuscript with no author details as 2 separate open word files as described above along with covering letter.

-3. Scanned image of Ethical Clearance certificate should be submitted
+6. Scanned image of Ethical Clearance certificate should be submitted separately.

 Contact Person Details: